Troubleshooting upgrade errors

 If a Windows 10 upgrade is not successful, it can be very helpful to understand when an error occurred in the upgrade process.

-Briefly, the upgrade process consists of four phases: Downlevel, SafeOS, First boot, and Second boot.
+Briefly, the upgrade process consists of four phases that are controlled by Windows Setup: Downlevel, SafeOS, First boot, and Second boot.
 The computer will reboot once between each phase.
 Note: Progress is tracked in the registry during the upgrade process using the following key: HKLM\System\Setup\mosetup\volatile\SetupProgress.
 This key is volatile and only present during the upgrade process; it contains a binary value in the range 0-100.

 These phases are explained in greater detail below.
 First, let's summarize the actions performed during each phase because this affects the type of errors that can be encountered.